Materials For Energy

 This research area focuses on the role of materials in the advancement of new and

-development and modeling of materials for energy applications.
+modeling of materials for energy applications.

 Lithium ion batteries, ceramic battery materials; Surface and interface dynamics; Thin films and nanostructures; Thermodynamics; Magnetic materials; Diffusional instabilities and applications of electron microscopy